BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 ## 2.2 Voxelized version of the STL-based phantoms

-We also provide voxelized versions in interfile format (16-bit unsigned integer, \*.i33 for raw data and \*.h33 for the header file) of the 3 STL-based (**mesh50_XCAT**) phantoms described above.
-The voxelized phantoms can be used in attenuation correction for SPECT or PET reconstruction or as attenuation media or source definitionfor GATE simulation.
+We also provide voxelized versions in interfile format (16-bit unsigned integer, \*.i33 for raw data and \*.h33 for the header files) of the 3 STL-based (**mesh50_XCAT**) phantoms described above.
+The voxelized phantoms can be used in attenuation correction for SPECT or PET reconstruction or as attenuation media or activity sources for GATE simulation.

 <p align="center">
 <img width="1201" alt="Screen Shot 2022-06-05 at 2 51 39 PM" src="https://user-images.githubusercontent.com/84809217/172066089-1b02d124-c95c-4026-87d2-d52d7747ccf1.png">